 Issue Date: 12-14-2020

 You may have heard it once or many times over: the way to help to students succeed is to forge a trusting environment and relationship with them.
 Although research has proven this to be true; however, teaching online is quite different from delivering lessons in face-to-face classrooms.
 Instructing remotely can sometimes leave both instructors and students feeling a little disconnected.
-No judgment here, but it can be easy to forget that percipient students do exist in the cyber classroom.
+No judgement here, but it can be easy to forget that percipient students do exist in the cyber classroom.
 So how can instructors help students stay connected in a remote classroom?

 According to Inside Higher Ed, the student demographic is shifting towards becoming more ethnically diverse and attracting more non-traditional adult learners.
 The good news here is that these are growing demographics, so it is important to foster an inclusive environment